Toluna-IP/tolunaintegratedpaneldocs/mapping/referencedataapi/currencies.md

 # Currencies
 {: .no_toc }

-Returns a list of all study types and their details.
+Returns a list of all currency types.

 * TOC
 {:toc}